 Heather Wolf is a Web Developer at the Cornell Lab of Ornithology.
 In addition to BirdCast, she works on other Lab sites including eBird and Birds of the World.
 Heather holds a MS in Information Science from the University of North Carolina at Chapel Hill and a MS in Computer Science (Software Engineering) from the University of Northwest Florida.

 Taylor is a User Interface Designer for the Center for Avian Population Studies at the Cornell Lab.
 As a UI designer, he shapes the development of new features in their earliest design phases, working with developers and project leaders to decide how features should look and behave.
 He endeavors to make each facet of these interfaces understandable, easy to use, and enjoyable for birders everywhere.
 Prior to joining this team, he worked as a Web Cartographer for the National Park Service in Denver, Colorado.
 When not designing for eBird, Taylor likes to spend his time adding to his modest yet ever-growing life list, sharing his love of map-making with others, and enjoying the great outdoors with his wonderful wife and two children.

-Will Morris is design lead for the Center for Avian Population Studies at the Cornell Lab of Ornithology.
-His primary focus is designing the eBird and Merlin mobile applications and coordinating visual and user interface design across eBird, Merlin, Birds of the World, BirdCast, and other Lab projects.
+Will is a designer for eBird and Merlin and coordinates visual and user interface design across the Center for Avian Population Studies and Macaulay Library.
 Will has a background in studio art, data visualization, and web development.
 A late-comer to birding, Will is slowly working on his ID skills and building a life list.